 For American Express, the code is 4 digits on the front:

 Merchants receive a CVV2 response for online orders, a CVV1 for face-to-face transactions.
 The response can be M (code matched), N (code not matched), or P (code not processed).

 Leveraging CVV rules risks fewer lost sales than strict AVS restrictions, since cardholders can simply look at their cards.
 Nonetheless, the best practice is to avoid processing transactions that get an N response.

-However, is it necessary to ask for the code?
 Some merchants allow customers to save and use payment methods on their sites for future sales.
 These merchants should ask customers to confirm their CVV on future orders, even though skipping that extra step may seem easier.
 Without this security measure, anyone able to access that customer’s account can fraudulently use the customer’s credit cards.
 It makes sense to require re-entry of the card code whenever encountering an unrecognized device or changes to a shipping address.